vsbuffalo/qrqc/README.md

 3'-end adapter contamination can be difficult to recognize (and thus remove) due to poor quality and likely incorrect bases.
-I've developed a tool called `scythe` that removes
+I've developed a tool called `scythe` that removes adapters.